HashSource/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

 We also have the ida_pro_mcp MCP server available with single_board_test binary loaded and ready for analysis.

-Here are also logs from bmminer that may be useful to understand how it works:
+Here are also logs from bmminer that is useful to understand how it works:

 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/docs/bmminer_s19pro_68_7C_2E_2F_A4_D9.log